-HSBC Life Assurance (Malta) Ltd Sustainable Finance Disclosure Regulation (SFDR)
+HSBC Life Assurance (Malta) Ltd. Sustainable Finance Disclosure Regulation (SFDR)

-HSBC Life Assurance (Malta) Ltd, (hereafter to be referred to as ‘HSBC Life’)
+HSBC Life Assurance (Malta) Ltd., (hereafter to be referred to as ‘HSBC Life’).

 A. Sustainability risks in investment decisions

-For certain investments, where HSBC Life or any other entity acting on behalf of HSBC Life is directly involved in the investment-decision making process, sustainability risks and the associated impact(s) of these risks are considered as part of the financial analysis.
-In addition, where HSBC Life can exercise discretion on the asset portfolio, restrictions may be imposed on the investment/s to be chosen.
-For example, HSBC Life follows the HSBC Group Energy policy (which is available for download through this Link) whereby HSBC Life would be prohibited from making any investment/s in securities of companies or assets which are included in the Prohibited Investment List.
+For certain investments, where HSBC Life or any other entity acting on behalf of HSBC Life is directly involved in the investment-decision making and security selection process, sustainability risks and the associated impact(s) of these risks are considered as part of the financial analysis.
+In addition, where HSBC Life exercises discretion on the underlying asset portfolio, restrictions may be imposed on the investment/s to be chosen.
+For example, HSBC Life follows the HSBC Group Energy policy (which is available for download through this Link) whereby HSBC Life would be prohibited from making any investment/s in securities of companies or other assets which are not in line with such policy.

 HSBC Life has due diligence processes in place with respect to the asset managers it engages and works with.
-As part of this due diligence process, the sustainability risks of the product as well as the asset managers’ own sustainability standards and practices form part of such review.
-Where, as part of this review, poor sustainability practices, ratings or governance is identified; an escalation process is triggered by the asset manager to further assess the findings and take the necessary actions which could include, where appropriate, engagement with the investee company.
+As part of this due diligence process, the asset managers’ own sustainability standards and practices form part of such review.
+Where, as part of this review, poor sustainability practices, ratings or governance are identified, an escalation process is triggered by the asset manager to further assess the findings and take the necessary actions which could include, where appropriate, engagement with the investee company.
 As regards shareholder engagement, the details of this can be found on our Insurance Forms page under the General Information section.

 In order to bring in more positive climate and societal impact, HSBC Group has also been actively looking for investment opportunities that support the United Nations Sustainable Development Goals (UN SDGs) and the Paris Agreement.
-As part of HSBC Group, HSBC Life has committed to the United Nations Environment Programme’s Principles of Sustainable Insurance (PSI) and provides progress updates in our annual report which is published on our ESG Reporting and Policies page and the UN Environment Programme’s Finance Initiative external website.
+As part of HSBC Group, HSBC Life has committed to the United Nations Environment Programme’s Principles of Sustainable Insurance (PSI).
+Progress updates are published as part of an annual report which is published on the ESG Reporting and Policies page and the UN Environment Programme’s Finance Initiative external website.

 C. Sustainability risks in remuneration policies